-The holiday season is over, and the season for preparing tax returns is about to begin.
-But unfortunately, it is also the season for scammers who are out to steal your identity, swindle you out of your money, and even file tax returns in your name.
+The season for preparing tax returns is about to begin.
+Unfortunately, it is also the season for scammers who are out to steal your identity, swindle you out of your money, and even file tax returns in your name.
 All of this can make you poorer, ruin your credit rating, cause financial havoc, and cost you hours upon hours of time trying to straighten out the messes caused by cyber crooks.

 The best way to prevent your ID from being stolen, your computer from being hacked, or yourself from being tricked by some clever schemer is not to take their bait.
 These schemers will target you in a number of ways, including through email, regular mail, and phone.
 Each one will try to scare you, appeal to your greedy side, or trick you into allowing access to your electronic devices.

 The most common way for cybercriminals to steal money, bank account information, passwords, credit cards, and Social Security numbers is to simply ask for them in an unsuspecting way.

 Here are a few steps you can take to protect against phishing and other email scams: